A Little About the Office

 Brown County has been called the birthplace of Wisconsin.
 It was formally established as part of the Michigan Territory in 1818 and comprised the entire eastern half of the present State of Wisconsin.
 It was named for Major General Jacob Brown, a leader of the War of 1812 and subsequent General-In-Chief of the United States Army.

 Brown County boasts many wonderful tourist attractions, including: The Weidner Center, the N.E.W.
-Zoo, Heritage Hill State Park, the National Railroad Museum, the Green Bay Packers Hall of Fame, Bay Beach Amusement Park, and the Brown County Arena and Expo Center.
+Zoo, Heritage Hill State Park, the National Railroad Museum, the Green Bay Packers Hall of Fame, Bay Beach Amusement Park, and the Resch Center Arena and Expo Center.
 Some other recreational activities include boating on the Fox River and Bay of Green Bay, camping, hunting, fishing, skiing (cross country and downhill) and snowmobiling.

 The Brown County area has many quality school systems.
 It is also the home of two major four-year colleges, the University of Wisconsin Green Bay and St. Norbert College.
 In addition, there is a two-year technical college, Northeast Wisconsin Technical College.